MayankAgrawal94/Virtual-Wallet/API/README.md

-# 'Stock Market' demo API
+# 'Wallet Demo' demo API

 This project was generated with [Node.JS](https://nodejs.org/en) version 10.16.3.

 ## Development server

 Run `npm start` for a dev server.
-API PATH to `http://localhost:3000/`.
+API PATH to `http://localhost:31000/`.
 The app will automatically reload if you change any of the source files.

 ## Further help